-The South Bay Business Environmental Coalition (SBBEC) is hosting the 9th annual SEED Awards event September 22, 2016.
-Comprised of businesses and municipalities throughout the South Bay and beyond, the SBBEC uses the SEED (Southern California Environmental Excellence Development) program to recognize the extraordinary environmental efforts of local businesses, individuals and organizations.
+The South Bay Business Environmental Coalition (SBBEC) hosted its 10th annual SEED Awards event September 20 at the LAX Flight Path Learning Center and Museum.
+Comprised of businesses and municipalities throughout the South Bay and beyond, the SBBEC hosts the SEED Award program to recognize the extraordinary environmental efforts of local businesses, individuals and organizations.

-Past SEED Award winners have ranged from individuals to international corporations each of which have helped the quality of life in the South Bay and surrounding region.
+Past SEED Award winners have ranged from individuals to multi-national corporations, each of which have helped the quality of life in the South Bay and surrounding region.
 By recognizing the efforts being made locally, these awards help demonstrate to others how a few simple steps can make a significant impact.
-Hawthorne has had a number of winners over the years and would like to continue that tradition.

-From left to right: Doug Krauss of Hawthorne Public Works and Alejandro Rosales of SEED Award winning Bruder Toys.
+Doug Krauss of Hawthorne Public Works and staff from SEED Award winning Aqua Bio Environmental Technologies